-SDSS 2021 will offer two full-day and two half-day courses.
+SDSS 2021 offered two full-day and two half-day courses.
 Short courses are ticketed events that require an additional fee.

 SC1 – Data Visualization with R